bzotto/kopiluwak/README.md

 ## What doesn't it do?
 Uh, frankly, quite a lot.
 - `invokedynamic` and the method handle stuff that was new in SE7, because it's a super complicated meta-JVM within the JVM and I can barely understand the spec so I haven't done this yet.
 This omission won't block JDK startup or simply written main code, but a bunch of stuff in current javac, like string concat with the `+` operator will emit dynamic call site stuff, and that won't work.
+- No "wide" instructions.
+- I don't think there are many other nontrivial unimplemented opcodes.
+A bunch of the conversion (`x2y` opcodes) are probably still missing.
 - Multiple threads.
 Some rough sketching is in there in anticipation of attempting it.
 - I/O stuff is very rudimentary; the standard streams have a rough implementation for basic console I/O, but nothing else is supported.
 - Native method implementations (see `native.js`) are as basic as I could get away with for execution to progress.
 Unforntunately the JDK is absolutely riddled with native method stubs that expect the VM to have an implmentation handy.
 These are not part of any "spec" despite having precise semantics which are often not detailed anywhere.
 Your mileage may vary.